arowe54/Movie-Wizard/README.md

 #### Description:
 Welcome to Web Wizard

-Have you every had trouble finding and picking the right movie?
+<p class="lead">Have you every had trouble finding and picking the right movie?
 Web Wizard is just the right website for you.

 This website uses Javascript, Python, and SQL to help users find and save movies of interest to them.
-You can lookup movies by title, filter by genre, save movies you want to watch, and get random movies.
+You can lookup movies by title, filter by genre, save movies you want to watch, and get random movies.</p>

 At first I looked towards the CS50 Finance problem set as inspiration to use a free online API to get data and display it through my project.
 I decided to use <a href="https://rapidapi.com/SAdrian/api/moviesdatabase/">MoviesDatabase</a> by Adriano Massimo on RapidAPI, which he says has access to complete and updated data of over 9 million titleswith useful information about each movie.
+The site also shows how to run each request in multiple languages (ex. python, javascript) and in multiple ways (ex. for js: jQuery vs Fetch).
 Plus, it is updated weekly.
 To access the API, I created an account on RapidAPI and linked to my github account.

 Name: